Skip to Content

 Environment Variables

 Required keys depend on selected plugins.
 See plugin pages for exact variables.
-At minimum, generated apps include:
+At minimum, generated starter apps include:

 OBERON_SITE_URL=http://localhost:3000 EMAIL_FROM=noreply@example.com